KevinB5/CienciaDeDados/README.md

 Pré-Processamento:
 O pré-processamento é um passo importante no processo de mineração de texto.
 A frase "garbage in, garbage out" é particularmente aplicável a projetos de data mining e machine learning.
 Os métodos de coleta de dados geralmente são frouxamente controlados, resultando em valores de intervalo out-of-range (por exemplo, renda: −100),  combinações de dados impossíveis (por exemplo, sexo: masculino, grávidas: sim), missing values, etc. A análise de dados que não foram cuidadosamente selecionados para tais problemas pode produzir resultados enganosos.
 Assim, a representação e a qualidade dos dados são antes de tudo uma análise.

+Albert Einstein once said, "if you judge a fish on its ability to climb a tree, it will live its whole life believing that it is stupid."
+This quote really highlights the importance of choosing the right evaluation metric.

 Exploration:
 Data exploration is an approach similar to initial data analysis, whereby a data analyst uses visual exploration to understand what is in a dataset and the characteristics of the data, rather than through traditional data management systems[1].
 These characteristics can include size or amount of data, completeness of the data, correctness of the data, possible relationships amongst data elements or files/tables in the data.